ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WT_STREAM capsules contain the following fields:

 Stream ID:
 : The stream ID for the stream.
-Its second least significant bit indicates whether the stream is bidirectional or unidirectional, as described in {{webtransport-streams}}.
+The second least significant bit of the Stream ID indicates whether the stream is bidirectional or unidirectional, as described in {{webtransport-streams}}.

 Stream Data: